Hi and welcome!

 We try to accommodate your schedule and time/day preference, however, if you cancel your lesson, we cannot guarantee a preferred time/day.

 Are you going on vacation and would not like to lose your time/day?
-Pay for a Time Hold after your prepaid package is over?
-I have increased the Time Hold and limited it to 1 month at $50.
-It cannot be prorated, even if you hold for one week.
+When your prepaid lesson package is complete, ensure your time slot/day is available when you return.
+Purchase a Time Hold at the cost of $60 per month-limited to a one month hold.
+Unfortunately Time Holds cannot be prorated, even if you hold for one week.
+Purchase your Time Hold along with your next lesson package to ensure that your lessons will continue immediately after the hold.
 You can pay for a time hold at your next lesson or on www.leggyfishmusiclessons.com.

 Cancellations (teacher and student):